yashbhalla/ShelfSwap/README.md

 - **Messaging System:** Allow users to directly message each other about trades or borrowing.
 - **Admin Panel:** Enable admins to monitor or moderate content.

+## 🤝 How to Contribute
+Contributions are welcome!
+Here's how you can help:
+🐛 Report Bugs: Found an issue?
+Open an Issue.
+🌟 Feature Requests: Suggest new features or improvements.
+🔧 Pull Requests: Contribute code by forking the repo, making changes, and opening a PR.

+## 💬 Let's Connect!
+If you're interested in collaborating or have feedback, feel free to reach out.
+Let's build something amazing together!
+Happy Coding! 🎉